 If you find that you have pre-hypertension or high blood pressure, you may need to check your blood pressure more regularly.
 You can do this yourself at home using a manual or automatic blood pressure machine.
 Your GP will be able to advise the most suitable device for you.

-Hypertension is a condition which qualifies you for VAT Exemption on your Lifeline alarm.
+Hypertension is a condition that qualifies you for VAT Exemption on your Lifeline alarm.
 This means that customers with hypertension will pay no VAT whatsoever on their new alarm system.
 For more information on VAT Exemption and the conditions that make you eligible, read our detailed guide here.

 Stay Safe at Home